New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Week 1-2: Prefrontal Dominance (Exhausting)

-- Every execution requires deliberate attention
+- Every execution requires deliberate anterior cingulate engagement

 - You forget, you resist, you negotiate with yourself